ktor-doc-jp/ktor-doc-jp/servers/configuration.md

 `embeddedServer` includes an optional parameter `configure` that allows you to set the configuration for the engine specified in the first parameter.
-Independently to the engine used, you will have some available properties to configure:
+Independent to the engine used, you will have some available properties to configure:

 ```kotlin
 embeddedServer(AnyEngine, configure = {